Could you have a dust mite allergy?

 • keeping humidity at bay with good ventilation and a dehumidifier or air conditioner

-• keeping pets outside the house
+• keeping pets outside

-• drying clothes and bedding in sunlight
+• drying clothes and bedding in sunlight, then a hot tumble dry for 10 minutes

 • cleaning blinds and curtains regularly

-• washing clothing that’s been in storage for some time.
+• washing clothing that’s been in storage.

-However, Assoc Prof Rimmer says minimising techniques aren’t always effective for everybody and may have different results for everyone.
 “The analysis really doesn’t support dust mite avoidance,” she says.
 “That’s because we can’t reduce the triggers low enough for some people.
 It works for some people, but I can’t pick who those people are going to be.
-In my practice, I give people all the information [on reducing exposure] that I can, but I certainly don’t say to them this is definitely going to be the answer.”
+In my practice, I give people all the information [on reducing exposure], but I certainly don’t say to them this is definitely going to be the answer.”

 Who is affected by dust mite allergy?

-“The issue in winter is that people either bring out bedding or clothing which has been stored and which may have fairly high dust mite content inside them, so that may trigger them at that time,” explains Assoc Prof Rimmer.
+“The issue in winter is that people either bring out bedding or clothing which has been stored and may have fairly high dust mite content inside them, so that may trigger them at that time,” explains Assoc Prof Rimmer.
 “But the rest of the year, the levels are probably fairly constant.”

 Our warm, humid climate in Australia makes dust mite levels fairly high, especially along the east coast.
 “You’ll get a winter kill-off in dust mites in places in Europe and America, but we don’t get that here,” she says.

-How is dust mite allergy treated?
+How are dust mite allergies treated?

 First, you’ll need to do allergy testing to figure out if dust mites are triggering your symptoms.
 Your GP can refer you to get tested.
 Once diagnosed you can then start treatment or medication, depending on your symptoms.